top of page

 This Day was Made by the Lord

-The refrain to this responsorial psalm is one of the best-known verses of the Bible.
+Psalm 118: The refrain to this responsorial psalm is one of the best-known verses of the Bible.
 We sing this psalm on Easter Sunday, but its truth is one we can declare every day.
 Linda and I try to call this to mind first thing every morning to start off our day!

-A Pure Heart, Create for me, O God!
+A Pure Heart, Create For Me, O God!

-This psalm was first prayed by King David following his episode with Bathsheba.
+Psalm 51: This psalm was first prayed by King David following his episode with Bathsheba.
 The conviction he experienced was accompanied by a grace of true and profound repentance, which has left us with one of the most beautiful psalms of repentance and gratitude.

 Easter Alleluia!